JKaraman93/helper-functions/regularization.md

 **All features** contribute a bit to prediction.

 ## Dropout

+> [!NOTE]
+> It does slow down training, in general roughly by a factor of two.

 > [!TIP]
 > It can also help to increase the dropout rate for large layers, and reduce it for small ones.
 It can also help to increase the dropout rate for its inputs.
->
 > In practice, you can usually apply dropout only to the neurons in the top one to three layers (excluding the output layer).

 ### Mc Dropout